dimitri/pgcopydb/docs/ref/pgcopydb_config.rst

 filters.
 All the tables that belong to any listed schema in this section are going to be ignored by the pgcopydb command.

-This section is not allowed when the section ``include-only-tables`` is used.
+This section is not allowed when the section ``include-only-table`` is used.

 exclude-table